Uncle Sam Jam hosts early 4th of July celebration

 “We’re only on the 3rd july.
 Its not even the 4th yet, and everyone’s out here celebrating the freedom of our country.
 It is a great thing,” Kelly Evans said.

-The music lineup this year featured many fantastic artists including headliner Bret Michaels, but for Tori Easley, she was looking forward to seeing one of her favorite bands, Starship.
+The music lineup this year featured artists like headliner Bret Michaels, but for Tori Easley, she was looking forward to seeing one of her favorite bands, Starship.

 As the sun went down and temperatures cooled off, more and more guests came to fill the park to celebrate their independence.